straticjs/generator-stratic/app/templates/src/blog/hello-world.md

 # Post information

-This post was published as "Hello, World!" at "0 UTC-0" by "Jane Doe", and was categorized as "example".
+This post was published as "Hello, World!" at "<%= Math.floor(Date.now() / 1000) %> UTC-0" by "Jane Doe", and was categorized as "example".

 # Post text